katmore/napkin-notes/topics/science/scientific-rigor.md

 - generating plausible hypotheses,
 - explaining statistical techniques.

-But the agent can slip into something more like **educated scientific improvisation** when designing actual research.
+But a model can slip into something more like **educated scientific improvisation** when designing actual research.

 In particular, models are tempted to add variables, comparisons, analyses, and "interesting" side questions because each sounds individually useful.
 That's often exactly the opposite of disciplined experimental design.